Skin cancer is treated in different ways. Treatment depends on:

-- During surgery, your doctor will carefully cut out the skin cancer.
-You will have stitches or the doctor will use skin from another part of your body (a flap or graft) to cover the wound.
+- During surgery, your doctor will carefully cut out the skin cancer and close the wound with stitches.
+Sometimes the doctor will use skin from another part of the body (flap or graft) to cover the wound.

 - Curettage and cautery is when the doctor gently removes the cancer with a sharp tool called a curette.
-They then use low-level heat (cautery) to stop the bleeding and destroy any remaining cancer cells.
+Then low-level heat (cautery) is used to stop the bleeding and destroy any remaining cancer cells.

 - Cryotherapy is used to treat sunspots and some skin cancers.
 The doctor will spray liquid nitrogen onto the skin to freeze and destroy the cancer cells.

 - Some skin spots and cancers can be treated using creams, lotions and gels.
-This is called topical treatment and it includes immunotherapy, chemotherapy and ingenol mebutate.
+This is called topical treatment and it includes immunotherapy, 5-FU chemotherapy, ingenol mebutate and vismodegib.

 - Photodynamic therapy is the use of a light source and a cream to treat sunspots and some skin cancers.

-- Cancers that are hard to treat with surgery may require treatment with radiotherapy.
+- Cancers that are hard to treat with surgery may require treatment with radiation therapy.